 - If desired you can use regular breadcrumbs and add dried Italian seasonings to your liking.
 If you like things zippy, add crushed red pepper flakes to the breadcrumb mixture.

 - When forming patties, be sure that they’re all about the same thickness throughout.
 That way they’ll cook and brown in the same amount of time.

 Yes.
 Form them, coat them in egg and breadcrumbs, and then place them in an air-tight container or sealable bag with parchment paper between layers, if stacking.
 They will stay in the freezer for 2-3 months.
 Just let them thaw in the refrigerator before cooking.

 Warmed marinara sauce is a great dipping sauce for these cakes, but pesto sauce also works (and works well) with these flavors.
 Basil pesto is classic, but spinach pesto is just as delicious and provides an extra bump of nutrition.

 - 2 tablespoons panko breadcrumbs

 - 1 cup leftover risotto

-- 1" cube mozzarella cheese, cut into 4 cubes (optional)
+- 1-inch cube mozzarella cheese, cut into 4 equal pieces (optional)

-- Form the risotto into four equal 1/4-cup patties.
-Place a 1/2" cube of cheese into the center of each one, and then work the risotto over it to enclose it in the middle.
+- Form the risotto into four equal ¼-cup patties.
+Place a piece of the mozzarella cheese (if using) into the center of each one, and then work the risotto over it to completely enclose it in the middle.
 Aim for all of the cakes to be about equal thickness.

-- Heat 2 tablespoons olive oil in a skillet set over medium heat.
-Place risotto cakes in the skillet and let cook for 2-3 minutes, or until the bottoms reach a golden-brown color.
+- Heat 2 tablespoons olive oil in a pan set over medium heat.
+Place the risotto cakes in the pan and let cook for 2-3 minutes, or until the bottoms reach a golden-brown color.
 Flip and repeat for the other side.
-Serve while warm.
+Serve while warm with marinara sauce.